 Electronic Voice Phenomena (EVP)

-Photographic and Video Ghost Evidence
+Photographic and Video Evidence

-Electromagnetic Frequency (EMF)
+Electromagnetic Field (EMF)

-Objective Evidence of Spirits and Ghosts
+Scientific Evidence of Ghosts